 You have also 2 sliders to adjust image thresholds - the top one sets the value below all pixels will be set to zero (black) and the second one sets the value above all pixels will be set to 65535 (white).
 This is a quick way to adjust contrast and brightness.

 Click on the image you want to adjust the display.
-The settings and image will not be saved as you display, the saved image use the automatic settings to avoid mistake.
+The settings and image will not be saved as this display, the saved image uses the automatic settings to avoid mistake.

 Here are the png images saved to the disk